What Is Sleep Apnea?

 - Actigraphy

-Medical acupuncture has evidence for relief of insomnia symptoms and can be integrated into the care plan when polysomnography rules out significant OSA, together with sleep hygiene and CBT-I when indicated.
+Medical acupuncture has evidence for relieving insomnia symptoms and can be integrated into the care plan when polysomnography rules out significant OSA, alongside sleep hygiene and CBT-I when indicated.

 Narcolepsy